Don’t Procrastinate, Read This Today!

 On this one thing, nearly everyone can agree - Everybody procrastinates.

 There can be a lot of various reasons for it - fear, laziness, lack of time management.
 The list goes on.
 But, we all can agree on one other aspect of it - procrastinating usually doesn't do you or anybody else any good.
-It's simply a bad habit to start and, in the vast majority of instances, should be avoided, especially when pursuing an associates degree in health care.
+It's simply a bad habit to start and, in the vast majority of instances, should be avoided, especially when pursuing an associate degree in health care.

-"Procrastination stops us from fulfilling our potential and disrupts our career, business, relationships, finances and health," said Loni Simon, Director of Student Affairs at Concorde Career College's North Hollywood, Calif. campus.
-"If we procrastinate for a long period of time, we think that our condition will improve and that one day we will have a stronger confidence or better solution.
+"Procrastination stops us from fulfilling our potential and disrupts our career, business, relationships, finances, and health," said Loni Simon, Director of Student Affairs at Concorde Career College's North Hollywood, Calif. campus.
+"If we procrastinate for a long period of time, we think that our condition will improve and that one day we will have stronger confidence or better solution.
 Unfortunately, it is the reverse.
 Unfulfilled goals and potentials will be buried."